lksshw/SRNet/README.md

 # SRNet

+**Update** (15th December 2021):
+Paths to download data-files and pre-trained weights have been updated.

 **Update** (27th August 2020) :

 A bug related to variable image size is fixed.
 You can now train with variable image sizes.
 This will improve generations significantly.